On two families of Enriques categories over K3 surfaces: Kuznetsov components of special Gushel--Mukai threefolds

 \subsection{Two constructions of the Enriques categories}

 We start with a Brill--Noether general K3 surface $S$ polarized by a very ample divisor class $H$ with $H^2=10$.
-Such a K3 surface can be realized as a divisor in a codimension 2 linear section $W$ of $\Gr(2,5)$.
-The special Gushel--Mukai threefold $X$ over $S$ is a double cover $X\rightarrow W$ branched over $S$.
+Such a K3 surface can be realized as a divisor in a codimension 3 linear section $W$ of $\Gr(2,5)$.
+The special Gushel--Mukai threefold $X$ over $S$ is a double cover $X\rightarrow W$ branched over $S$, and it carries a unique primitive ample class $h$ such that $h^3=10$.
+In this section, we assume that $X$ and $W$ are smooth.

 One has two semiorthogonal decompositions